RHV-team/RapidHRV/README.md

 At present (>= V 0.0.1), the visualization module has been verified to work in Pycharm on an Ubuntu 20.04 OS.
 Some users have noted issues with interactive plotting in other IDEs/operating systems.
 We are currently working on a fix.

+Spyder users: You'll need to change the backend to automatic via Tools > preferences > IPython console > Graphics > Graphics backend > Backend: Automatic.
+Then restart Spyder.
+Instead of plotting figures in the console, this will open figures in a new window.

 ## License
 MIT License